 The strategic case for timber in portfolios

 Core real assets, broadly defined, are long-lived physical assets with stable cash flows and a positive sensitivity to changes in inflation.
 In many cases, such as real estate or transportation, these revenue streams are generated through leases that periodically reset across time.
 In other instances, such as power generation and distribution, the asset owners operate under long-term contracts that pass through costs to end users.
 Timber operates somewhat differently, while preserving the key benefits.
 Forests produce trees that are harvested when mature, yielding logs that are cut in sawmills to produce lumber for construction.
 This process delivers returns that correlate strongly with housing demand, growth and ultimately inflation.

-The historical returns and risk characteristics described below (Exhibit 1) offer a compelling argument for timber as a strategic asset allocation.
+Historical returns and risk characteristics (Exhibit 1) offer a compelling argument for timber as a strategic asset allocation.
 But the case for moderate returns with low volatility runs deeper than just a Sharpe ratio, and may be even stronger than many investors realize.
 Why?
 Because these assets do not require the additional ballast of low-returning fixed income elsewhere in the portfolio to offset price risk.
-With inflation elevated and rates likely to rise, the cost of holding fixed income for risk reduction purposes is quite high
+With inflation elevated and rates likely to rise, the cost of holding fixed income for risk reduction purposes is quite high.

 Timberland can generate higher returns with lower volatility

 Exhibit 1: Timberland returns vs. public markets, 1991-2021

 Income serves to offset illiquidity